Skip to main content

 1. Nourish (Input Biology)

-Many of our busy patients, from nurses at Penn to chefs in East Passyunk, are quietly under-eating protein and key micronutrients.
+Many of our busy patients, from nurses at Penn to chefs in East Passyunk, are unknowingly under-eating protein and key micronutrients.
 The body cannot grow new hair when it is in a catabolic state (a state of breakdown rather than building).

 • Aim for 1.2 to 1.6 grams of protein per kilogram of body weight per day.